adx-max/adx-max/README.md

-- 👋 Hi, I’m Big Ben from BenTech Security
+- 👋 Hi, I’m ANESTUS UDUME also known as Big Ben from BenTech Security
 - 👀 I’m growing my knowledge in cybersecurity
 - 🌱 I’m currently learning ethical hacking
 - 📫 How to reach me BenTech Security on IG
+- I also offer free lessons in Pentesting, to assist others to avoid mistakes i made when starting up.

 <!---
 adx-max/adx-max is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.